 - I rarely (and I mean I’ve literally done it twice) use prompts

-- I don’t partake in literary writing but I’ve been known to write some ‘spoken word’ or ‘poetry’ before
+- I don’t partake in literary writing, but I’ve been known to write some ‘spoken word’ or ‘poetry’ before

-how we ended up here. sprawling what a lot of my friends seem to pick up on as my conversational blog posts out into the void of the internet…I will never know. but I’m glad I’m here and that you’re here too 🙂
+how we ended up here—sprawling what a lot of my friends seem to pick up on as my conversational blog posts out into the void of the internet—I will never know. but I’m glad I’m here and that you’re here too.

-I get to look back on countless versions of myself and see the hardships little M went through, the good times, the silly times and honestly? some times I sit there and think ‘what the f*** were you thinking’ but it brought us here with a growing amount of self awareness and growth, I’m not sure I would have achieved without it.
+I’ve been journaling since the start of covid, so over 6 years now, and I have to say it’s probably one of my proudest achievements.
+I get to look back on countless versions of myself and see the hardships little M went through, the good times, the silly times and honestly? sometimes I sit there and think ‘what the f*** were you thinking’. but it brought us here with a growing amount of self-awareness and growth I’m not sure I would have achieved without it.

-whether it’s to myself or to someone I assume would invade my privacy at some point I’ve always found the feeling of writing like I’m talking to someone a lot easier than writing A made me feel this and B is being mean to me..boohoo.
+whether it’s to myself or to someone I assume would invade my privacy at some point, I’ve always found the feeling of writing like I’m talking to someone a lot easier than writing “A made me feel this and B is being mean to me..boohoo.”

 putting that into words without ever needing to say it to them? that’s a high level closure option to me (and significantly cheaper than therapy).

-so I guess this post hasn’t got some insightful anecdote, it doesn’t have facts about the benefits of writing or the downsides or anything, it’s a story about my time with writing and ultimately it gives me a chance to ask…
+so I guess this post hasn’t got some insightful anecdote, it doesn’t have facts about the benefits of writing or the downsides or anything; it’s a story about my time with writing and ultimately it gives me a chance to ask…

 do you write to? or do you write from? from your future self? to your future self? from your past self or to your past self? what feels right to you?